WIC Fraud and Abuse

 - Intentionally obtain WIC benefits from more than one WIC site or another state at the same time

-- Redeem WIC checks after a change in custody
+- Redeem WIC benefits after a change in custody

 In cases of fraud and/or abuse, you and your entire family may be: